 Sequential Practice

 The overarching framework and conceptual base I use for psychotherapy and clinical case consultation is based on the sequential practice of therapeutic Assessment, Goal development and Interventions (AGI).
 This practical approach is designed to scaffold client experience and treatment efforts in praxis.
 This means, therapeutic progress and case consults are focused, first and foremost, on a thorough assessment of the concerns that bring a client to therapy.
 A rich exploration of the presenting concern has favorable implications for therapeutic impact and, moreover, is necessary for establishing a transformative goal with the client.
-The client goal, likewise, has significant implications for the course of therapeutic interventions.
-The AGI framework can serve as a guide for conceptualizing the clinical efforts for most treatment theories.
+The client goal, likewise, has significant implications for the course of therapeutic interventions

 The Art of Therapeutic Assessment